enthdegree/kobo-emacs/README.md

 </p>

 The Kobo Clara BW is a great platform for emacs via [efbpad](https://github.com/enthdegree/efbpad).
+This project describes a build process for native terminal emacs on the Clara BW.
+It should extend directly to other devices too. vim, which relies on only a subset of emacs's dependencies, is included.
-This project describes a way to get terminal emacs running on it natively.
-The process is unchallenging but fairly involved.
+The build process is uncomplicated but fairly long.
-It is described in [BUILD.md](./BUILD.md) which is not complete and likely has typos.
+It is described in [BUILD.md](./BUILD.md).
 It should be followed by spirit and not by letter!
 Criticism and problems are included in [TODO.md](./TODO.md)